comradekingu/docs.globaleaks.org/ConfigurationGuide.rst

 STEP 2: Choose the primary language for the site
 ------------------------------------------------

+In this section of the wizard you select the language which will be used as primary language for you GlobaLeaks installation.
-The default choice is English, but many others lanaguages are available and more are expected to be available in the future.
+Default choice is English, but many others lanaguages are available and more are expected to be available in the future.

 .. image:: wizard2.png

- Once selected, click on "next" button to access to the page where you set up your project.
+Once selected, click on the "next" button to access the General section of the wizard, where you set up your name and descrription of the project.

 Needed fields are, by section:

    - "General", section Project name Project description